-Beat the crowds to your favorite amusement rides in Disneyland Resort when you stay at the Grand Californian.
+Beat the crowds to your favorite amusement rides in Disneyland Resort when you stay at the Grand Californian Hotel & Spa.
 It has its own entrance gate for Extra Magic Hours, where you’ll have exclusive park access one hour before opening.
 Slide down the outdoor pool water slide or treat yourself to an elegant meal in Napa Rose onsite restaurant.

 Cruise at light speeds through the universe at the Star Wars: Galaxy’s Edge attraction in the Disneyland theme park.
 Set off on the Smuggler’s Run adventure as you soar the intergalactic airways in the Millennium Falcon, or plot your next attack on the First Order, where you’re sure to discover the force when you need it most.

 3. Take In The Heart of Original Disney at Fantasyland